 I prefer to listen to books when they are read by the author.
 Talk about enriching your experience!
 Here is what I added to my Audible library.

 As I finish listening to these, I’ll add them to my master list of Personal Improvement Books.

 Bonus Reads, written by black authors

-If you’re looking to add even more richness to your bookshelf, the following came recommended by some awesome friends and people in my creative community:
+If you’re looking to add even more richness to your bookshelf, the following came recommended by friends and people in my creative community:

 Worked for Me: In Life and Leadership, by Colin Powell | recommended by @ellieparvin

 Do you have favorite books or recommendations written by people of color?
 Leave them in the comments.